Yashu2903/CodeBrief-/README.md

 # CodeBrief Chrome Extension

-A Chrome extension that analyzes GitHub repositories by fetching and parsing source files, then generates ATS-friendly resume bullet points based on project structure, technologies, and code analysis.
+A Chrome extension that analyzes GitHub repositories by fetching and parsing source files, then generates ATS-friendly resume bullet points using free AI models from Hugging Face.

 ## Features